Abdell96/DevOps-project/README.md

 ## Author

-This template was created by **Ali Mokh** and is intended as an educational resource for DevOps projects involving Flask applications.
+This template was copied and updated by **Abdelillah Hemaz** and is intended as an educational resource for DevOps projects involving Flask applications.

-## License and Usage

-This project template is open to use by anyone and may be freely adapted for personal or professional projects.
-If you use this template as part of teaching materials or educational content, please cite **Ali Mokh** as the original author.